Constitution

 Members will strive to live the daily spiritual practices described in the Rule of Life, including:

-Members are encouraged to participate frequently in the Sacraments of the Church, particularly the Eucharist and Confession.
+Members are encouraged to participate frequently in the Sacraments of the Church, particularly the Eucharist and Reconciliation.

 Article IX – Retreats and Gatherings